 This is a trick question.

 Yes, your dog needs omega-3 fatty acids in his diet.
 Does he need to get them from krill?
-No. I’ll tell you about some alternative to krill oil for your dog.
+No. Fortunately there are some alternatives to krill oil for your dog.

 Krill oil is a reliable source of two key fatty acids.
 Docosahexaenoic acid (DHA) protects the brain and nervous system.
 Eicosapentaenoic acid (EPA) is an important anti-inflammatory fat.
 These are found only in marine sources … fish oil.
 But like other fish oils, krill is low in eicosatetraenoic acid (ETA), which is also a key anti-inflammatory fat.